Alchus/scout-stuff/03-Second-Class.md

 * Throwing (object): Throw something that floats, such as a buoy, life jacket, life jacket, paddle, or cooler.
 * Throwing (rope): Coil rope in an outward-facing coil, then throw one end of it past the victim

+While rafting on the Hiwassee river, I helped a woman who had fallen out of her tube in the rapids and was unable to get back in it.
+I used the "reaching" methods, both with my paddle and hands, to help her stabilize herself against the current, reach an unsubmerged boulder in the middle of the river, and get back in her tube.

 ```
 5d	Explain why swimming rescues should not be attempted when a reaching or throwing rescue is possible.
 Explain why and how a rescue swimmer should avoid contact with the victim.
 ```